 In English manioc root can also be referred to as cassava or yuca.
 In Brazil common names are mandioca, aipim, maniva and macaxeira; there are several more.
 Most of the names are of Indian origins.
 The expression “dear child has many names” applies quite well, it has been and still is important for the sustenance in the country.
-In this article some of the aspects of its position and significance in Brazilian culture will be discussed.
+You will find it in lots of dishes prepared in tens of restaurants in Rio de Janeiro.

 How to Prepare Manioc